 About my big break and my current big project

 After several rejections, I finally sold my first freelance piece for actual money in 1998.
 They gave me a whopping $100.
 They also made it the cover story for their international publication, designing an entire issue around it.
 I was thrilled, of course!
 Yet, after calculating the hourly wage that came from that small payout, I decided to keep my day job.

 Since then, I went on to sell several non-fiction articles to other magazines, and even had a stint as a regular contributor.
 It didn’t last long, though.
 In fact, I quit when they started assigning topics that didn’t interest me.
 I think it was something about how the brain is involved in playing basketball that was the final straw.

 Obviously, I am one of those writers who doesn’t like being told what to write.
 Since I have learned to accept this about myself, I decided to do what all writers do when they find themselves in that situation.
 They either start a blog or write an entire book full of whatever they want.
 For some crazy reason, I decided to do both.

 You can get a free copy of my 44-page mini-book 10 Keys to Being Unstoppable by becoming a subscriber.
-It’s a quick 1-hour read that I hope inspires you to never give up on your dreams!
+It’s a quick 1-hour read sure to fuel you forward in the pursuit of your dreams!

 The much larger book project in process is my personal story of spending 30 years searching for a quick fix to my health problems, but finding instead a completely transformed life.
 Through insights gleaned from my journey, the reader is invited to investigate the roots of their own emotional or physical dis-ease and to courageously pursue the life they long to enjoy.